Cwaniaak/AutoBroadcasts/README.md

 # AutoBroadcasts
-Simple plugin to automatically send a Broadcast every x seconds.
+A simple plugin to automatically send a Broadcast every x seconds.
 ## Config
 ```auto_broadcasts:
   is_enabled: true